aleph-collab/aleph-collab.github.io/_pages/about.md

     title: "The PSAT curriculum"
 ---

+{% include gallery caption="A students custom page and curriculum!" %}

 ### How does Aleph work?

 <section>
   <div class="row">
     <p style="padding-left:10px;">When a student is onboarded to our platform we firstly create a custom page that contains links to sessions, helpful resources, completed curriculums, and curriculums currently in-progress.</p>